liuxiaoyuyuyu/JetFlowAnalysis/README.md

 crab submit -c crab.py --dryrun
 ```
 >[!Note]
 >1. "pset.py" is the macro for local testing, it is also the configuration that will be used by the crab jobs.
 Therefore, "psetName" in "crab.py" should match "pset.py".
+Output name should also match in "pset.py" and "crab.py".
 >2.
 Modify "config.Data.outLFNDirBase" in "crab.py" if needed.
 It is currently set to my eos space in flowcorr.
 >3.
 InputDataset:
 > for Run3, search "dataset dataset=/JetMET0/Run2023*/MINIAOD" in CMS DAS: